Gene and Nell Hawkins

 Will Hawkins was married to Ida Cochran.
-Their eight children were born during the 10s, 20s and 30s.
-Susie married and moved to Etowah County (AL); Lela married Melvin Chadwick of Sulphur Springs; Carl married Gertrude Beckham of Cloverdale; Pauline married Henry Spencer who was Dade road maintenance for years; Inez married, became a LPN and lived Nashville and Orlando before retiring to Dade; Bill served in the U. S during the Korean War and later moved to Chicago before retiring to home.
-Louise and her husband, James Donald Chadwick, live in Trenton where they have been employed at Moore Funeral Home since Donald’s retirement after welding at Combustion Engineering for more than thirty years.
+Their eight children were born during the * 10’s, ’20’s and ’30’s.
+Susie married and moved to Etowah County (AL), Lela married Melvin Chadwick of Sulphur Springs, Carl married Gertrude Beckham of Cloverdale, Pauline married Henry Spencer who was in Dade road maintenance for years, Inez married, became a LPN and lived in Nashville and Orlando before retiring to Dade, Bill served in the US Navy during the Korean War and later moved to Chicago before returning home, and Louise and her husband James Donald Chadwick live in Trenton where they have been employed at Moore Funeral Home since Donald’s retirement after welding at Combustion Engineering for more than thirty years.

 Gene and Nell’s children are Linda, Douglas Eugene and Jimmy Frank.
 Linda married Dion Bradford in 1965 and succeeded Verenice Cooper Hawkins as nursing manager of the Dade County Health Department.
-Their son, Bruce is married to Deborah Lucek and resides in Cleveland, Tennessee.
-Doug married Lynn Adkins and lives in the county with their son, Billy Douglas near their daughter, Jeanie Rebecca Hawkins Flynn, wife of Kevin Flynn.
-Jim and his children, Cynthia Denise and Jimmy Dale, all resides in Dade.
-Jim is a machinist at U.S. Pipe and Foundry; Doug is a journeyman in maintenance at Mueller in Chattanooga.
+Their son Bruce is married to Deborah Lucek and resides in Cleveland, Tennessee.
+Doug married Lynn Adkins and lives in the county with their son Billy Douglas and near their daughter Jeannie Rebecca Hawkins Flynn, wife of Kevin Flynn.
+Jim and his children, Cynthia Denise and Jimmy Dale, all reside in Dade.
+Jim is a machinist at US Pipe & Foundry; Doug is a journeyman in maintenance at Mueller in Chattanooga.
 Jeannie is employed as a dental assistant.
-(Submitted by Linda Hawkins Bradford)